nielsenjared/nielsenjared.github.io/content/blog/decomposition/index.md

 * **Illustrate the problem with pictures and diagrams**: TODO This is especially useful if you are working on a problem with user flow or trying to make sense of spaghetti code.
 If the problem is spanning multiple modules or microservices, a quick sketch creates a map that provides a global perspective and, as above, may inadvertently reveal a solution.

-* **Identify and address any unknowns**: TODO Of course, there are always _unknown_ unknowns, and there's nothing to be done until we encounter them.
+* **Identify the principal parts of the problem: the input or data, the output or goal, and any unknowns**: TODO Of course, there are always _unknown_ unknowns, and there's nothing to be done until we encounter them.

+Polya also provides a set of questions we can ask ourselves to work towards a better understanding of a given problem:

+* **Where should I start?**: Start with the problem statement.

+* **What can I do?**: Visualize the problem as a whole (draw that picture!), then isolate the principal parts.

+* **What can I gain by doing so?**: Identify the details that are revealed through visualizing the problem and isolating the principal parts.

+Sounds like good life advice, too!

+Lastly, and not necessarily possible at the outset, Polya counsels us to ask ourselves the following question:

+* Is a solution possible?

 ### Using decomposition in computational thinking